cacao-org/cacao/AOloopControl/examples/README.md

 - **WORKDIR**: Directory where cacao will install files and run
 - **LOOPNAME**: The loop name, which will be the basis for process names, tmux sessions and various files

 :warning: Make sure you understand the role of these three variables before proceeding.
-Confusingly, **WORKDIR** and **CONFNAME**, and **LOOPNAME** may or may not be the same.
+Confusingly, **CONFNAME**, **WORKDIR** and **LOOPNAME** may or may not be the same.
 You can set them to be identical if a single configuration will run a single loop in a single directory.
 For testing purposes, it may be useful to deploy multiple versions of the same loop in different directories, and/or to maintain multiple configurations for the same loop: to manage these cases, the three names can be different.

 ---